ibm-cloud-docs/EventStreams/disaster_recovery.md

 In case cluster A is not recoverable, the {{site.data.keyword.messagehub}} service instance owner is responsible for enabling mirroring between cluster B and a newly provisioned instance.
 To enable mirroring to a new instance, complete the following steps:

 - Fail over the producers and consumers from A to B as described previously.
-- Disable the current mirroring from cluster A to cluster B. See [Disabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_disable) for further details.
+- Disable the current mirroring from cluster A to cluster B. For more information, see [Disabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_disable).
 - After mirroring has been disabled, enable mirroring between cluster B (now the source) to the newly provisioned cluster (the target).
-See [Enabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.
+For more information, see [Enabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_setup).

 Alternatively, if cluster A has recovered, typically a user returns operations to cluster A. Complete the following steps to return primary operations to cluster A.

 Before failing back, mirroring must be enabled in the opposite direction:

 - Ensure that cluster A is fully operational.
-- Disable the current mirroring from cluster A to cluster B. See [Disabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_disable) for further details.
+- Disable the current mirroring from cluster A to cluster B. For more information, see [Disabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_disable).
 - After mirroring has been disabled, enable mirroring between cluster B (now the source) and cluster A (now the target).
-See [Enabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.
+For more information, see [Enabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_setup).
 - The source cluster A now becomes the target cluster.
 - The target cluster B becomes the new source cluster.
 - Enable any topics to be mirrored from cluster B to cluster A. You can do this by using the [User controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).